belle2/basf2/online_book/fundamentals/hep_analyses.rst

 so on.
 Without any further process, these objects cannot be used.
 The low-level objects come from the very first step of the data processing, the unpacking.
-The RAW signals are turned into more abstract and understandable objects: the CDC ACD signals are converted in CDChits, the TOP PMT signals are turned into TOPDigits, and so on.
+The RAW signals are turned into more abstract and understandable objects: the CDC ACD signals are converted to CDChits, the TOP PMT signals are turned into TOPDigits, and so on.
 The low-level objects are fundamental to understand the detector performance, but they cannot yet be directly used to perform an analysis.
 The last step is called reconstruction, and consists in running algorithm on the collection of digits to produce analysis-friendly quantities.